 How Does It Work?

-How Can I Get Around While Using My Brewery Tour Pass?
+How Can I Get Around While Using My Brewery Pass?

 Is There Anything Else I Should Know?

-You needn’t be 21 years old to buy the Brewery Tour Pass, but you must be 21 years old to redeem alcoholic beverages with it.
+You don’t be 21 years old to buy the Brewery Pass, but you must be 21 years old to redeem alcoholic beverages with it.
 Obviously.

 Three of these brewpubs—Desert Edge, Red Rock, and Squatters—have restaurant licenses as opposed to bar licenses (it’s a Utah thing).
 This means that food must be purchased with any alcoholic beverage at these three breweries.
 Luckily, the food at all three establishments is excellent.